 Karate practice strengthens the mind, develops composure, a clearer thought process, deeper insight into one’s mental capabilities, and more self-confidence.
 It strengthens the entire body, improves coordination, quickens reflexes, builds stamina and overall health.

-Locate the SKA dojo (school) nearest you to observe a practice and try a complimentary class.
+Locate the SKA dojo (school) nearest you to observe a practice.
 Each dojo determines its own affordable practice fee, depending on location and expenses.
 In SKA there are no contracts to commit to, so beginners are able to explore karate training without pressure.